Eye Safety Questions

 After a few hours at my computer, my eyes are tired and sore.
 What can I do to relieve the strain?

-Several factors should be investigated including posture, available light, and the position of your computer screen.
-Switching to alternative tasks or changing your focus can often be helpful.
-In addition, there are specialty lenses available designed to be worn at your work station.
-Talk to your optometrist about your work habits.
+Several factors should be investigated, including posture, available light, and the position of your computer screen.
+Switching to alternative tasks or changing your visual focus can be helpful, but it's a temporary solution.
+Specialty lenses, or eye drops may be available for use at your workstation.
+Talk to your optometrist about your work conditions and habits so they can offer the best recommendations.